ccremer/clustercode/README.md

 ## SSL

 The REST API is easy to support with SSL/https.
 Just put a reverse proxy in front of clustercode that handles https client connections and forwards the request via http to clustercode.
 Check out https://github.com/jwilder/nginx-proxy for an excellent docker nginx proxy with SSL support.

-The cluster communication is more difficult to set up.
+The cluster communication is more difficult to set up with encryption.
 Even though the traffic is binary and hard enough to intercept, it is not encrypted by default.
 You need to change the JGroups configuration.
 Instructions can be found [in the manual](http://jgroups.org/manual4/index.html#Security).

+Generally this image and software is built with flexibility and simplicity in mind, not security.
+Use it at your own risk.